chichilalescu/bfps/README.rst

 TODO
 ----

-randomly ordered list of stuff that needs to be done

 * multi-step method for particles

 * try to make code more memory efficient

 * complex field IO should be space efficient (i.e. don't write modes that are 0 due to dealiasing scheme)

 * make templates work for `double` as well, and python wrappers should control precision.